 Milan Suite Hotel is especially aimed at business travellers – there are suites and luxury rooms on offer, some even with their own spa and private hanging gardens.
 It’s the sister property of Enterprise Hotel, and it boasts the same Asian-inspired interior design.

-Radisson Blu Milan
+Radisson Blu Milan (Tested)

 Recommended for… the wonderful swimming pool and spa